39 Museums in Salvador: Discover the history and culture of Bahia

 29. Udo Knoff Tile and Ceramics Museum

-30. Senhor do Bonfim Ex-Votos Museum
+30. Museum of the Ex-Votos of Senhor do Bonfim

-31. Museum of the Third Order of St Francis
+31. Museum of the Third Order of St. Francis

-32. Nativity Scene Museum
+32. Museum of the Nativity Scene

 33. Ufba Museum of Archaeology and Ethnology